dfyockey/RomanDigital/README.md

 > Q: "Why no seconds?"
 >
-> A: Android's standard clock display doesn't include seconds, digital wall and desk clocks don't necessarily include them, and they would crowd the display and look inelegant.
-Besides, most people (myself included) would have trouble reading a lengthy Roman numeral within a second.
+> A: They would crowd the display and look inelegant.
+Besides, most people (myself included) would likely have trouble reading a lengthy Roman numeral within a second.

 > Q: "Why no date?"
 >
-> A: Because it's just a simple clock, and it would look inelegant.
+> A: Because it's just a simple clock.
+At least for now.

 > Q: "Why no version for a watch?"
 >
 > A: Because I don't have one to test on.
 Yet.
 I'd rather not rely *entirely* on virtual devices for testing.

-> Q: "How about for an Android automotive display?"
->
-> A: Seems like it should work on an automotive display since it's basically a tablet, right?
-But I don't know since I have don't have such a display to test on.

 > Q: "Why Java?
 Why not Kotlin?"
 >